Spring Gully (Vic.)

 The educational profile of Spring Gully exceeds national averages, with above-average qualification levels and academic performance metrics

-Spring Gully's educational attainment is notably high, with 31.8% of residents aged 15 and above holding university qualifications, compared to the broader benchmarks of 21.7% in Rest of Vic. and 23.6% in the SA3 area.
-The area's strong educational advantage positions it well for knowledge-based opportunities.
+Spring Gully's educational attainment significantly exceeds broader benchmarks.
+As of 2021 data, 31.8% of residents aged 15+ held university qualifications, compared to 21.7% in the rest of Victoria and 23.6% in the SA3 area.
+This educational advantage positions Spring Gully strongly for knowledge-based opportunities.
 Bachelor degrees are most prevalent at 20.5%, followed by postgraduate qualifications (6.0%) and graduate diplomas (5.3%).
-Vocational credentials are also prominent, with 34.1% of residents aged 15 and above holding them - advanced diplomas account for 12.6% and certificates for 21.5%.
+Trade and technical skills are prominent, with 34.1% of residents aged 15+ holding vocational credentials – advanced diplomas (12.6%) and certificates (21.5%).

-Educational participation is high, with 29.0% of residents currently enrolled in formal education.
+Educational participation is notably high, with 29.0% of residents currently enrolled in formal education.
 This includes 10.1% in secondary education, 9.9% in primary education, and 4.1% pursuing tertiary education.

 Frequently Asked Questions - Education